Online - Sung Tieu: Acousmatic ParanoiaPast, Talk, Performance Sat 25 Apr, 3pm–8.30pm

 Acousmatic Paranoia expands on Sung Tieu’s artistic practice, which questions geopolitics, sonic infrastructures and their factual ambiguity.
 In her talk, Tieu discusses her research on acoustic weaponry, from the “Ghost Tape 10,” an audio track used in the Vietnamese-American war, to “Havana Syndrome,” as well as their psychological, media and political aftermath.
 Tieu interrogates how journalistic language and advertising strategies, are used to convey political beliefs and discusses her first publication, co-published in collaboration with Haus der Kunst, Munich, in dialogue with Cédric Fauq, Exhibitions Curator at Nottingham Contemporary.

-Talks by AUDINT members, Hyperdub founder Steve Goodman (Kode9) and sound scholar Toby Heys as well as philosopher Luciana Parisi* and discuss uses of acoustic force and the sonic mobilisation of bodies in conflict scenarios, the near-future scenario of military research in hypersonicity and augmentations of audition to include the inaudible, informed by theories of post- and in-humanism.
+Talks by AUDINT members, Hyperdub founder Steve Goodman (Kode9), media scholar Toby Heys, and media theorist and sound artist Eleni Ikon, discuss uses of acoustic force and the sonic mobilisation of bodies in conflict scenarios, the near-future scenario of military research in hypersonicity and augmentations of audition to include the inaudible, informed by theories of post- and in-humanism.

 Curator: Sofia Lemos, assisted by Ryan Kearney.
 In collaboration with the Creative and Digital Interdisciplinary Research Cluster at the University of Nottingham.